-AXIS Pharmacy Northwest is proud to announce that Dr. Victoria Wang of VCA Crown Hill Animal Hospital in Seattle, Washington has been named “Vet of the Month” for January 2021.
+AXIS Pharmacy Northwest is proud to announce that Dr. Victoria Wang of VCA Crown Hill Animal Hospital in Seattle, Washington has been named the “Featured Vet” for January 2021.

 Dr. Wang was nominated for “Vet of the Month” by one of her loyal patients who wrote: “Dr. Wang is incredibly compassionate, offering a range of treatment options and always making sure I know the next steps needed in my pet’s treatments.
 She is so gentle and caring!”